hengwangy0699/NMS_Final_Project/README.md

 - **raft.py**: This script contains the implementation of the Raft server, performing tasks such as elections and other Raft-specific operations.

-- **simulator.py**: This script initializes the client and servers, with server nodes implemented using multiprocessing to simulate a network.
+- **simulator.py**: This script initializes the client and servers, with server nodes implemented using multiprocessing to simulate a distributed system.
 It also gathers data related to consensus time and the number of server failures.

 - **data_visualization.ipynb**: This Jupyter notebook uses the Matplotlib library to visualize data from the simulations.